 It recommends bond trading to diversify your portfolio and manage the effects of swings during volatile markets.
 It also promotes the use of bond trading as a way to earn regular income.

-Best for Retirement Savers: TD Ameritrade
+Best for Retirement Savers: Charles Schwab

-- Best For:Forex and investing appVIEW PROS & CONS:securely through TD Ameritrade's website
+- Best For:Fund InvestingVIEW PROS & CONS:securely through Charles Schwab's website

-TD Ameritrade offers a variety of fixed-income securities.
+Charles Schwab offers a variety of fixed-income securities.
 It has competitive pricing with a $1 bond transaction fee on secondary bond trades through its online platform.
 The company provides more than 40,000 offerings, some of which are commission-free.

 Best for Mobile Traders: E*TRADE